 The IJCER (International Journal of Contemporary Educational Research) welcomes any papers on educational sciences: original theoretical works, research reports, social issues, psychological issues, curricula, learning environments, research in an educational context, and review articles.
 The IJCER is a refereed journal and has a double-blind review.
 Any manuscript submitted for consideration in publication in the IJCER is reviewed by at least two international reviewers with expertise in the relevant subject area.
 No submission fee is required for manuscripts.
 IJCER is a non-profit journal and publication is completely free.
 No publication fee is charged for articles sent to IJCER.
 The publication language of the journal is English.
 Papers must suitable with grammatical rules.
 For this reason, after all the evaluation processes are completed, the papers should be proofreading.
 Proofreading is required for all articles to be published in the journal.
 A paper without proofreading will not be accepted for publication.

-Authors must submit an ethics committee approval document for articles published in IJCER.
+Authors must submit an ethics committee approval document for articles published in IJCER(only for necessary papers).
 The ethics document should including the name of the relevant institution, the date of the document, and the decision-number information of the document.
 If your study is a paper that does not require an ethics committee document, please indicate this situation.
 An ethics committee document is not needed for articles produced from theses.
+Click to access the template file

 The articles should be original, unpublished, and not in consideration for publication elsewhere at the time of submission to the International Journal of Contemporary Educational Research (IJCER) and during the review process.
 IJCER will be more selective in giving further consideration for submissions.
 We decided to lessen the number of articles published to ensure a more rigorous review procedure.
 Accordingly, the below studies will not be accepted for review process: